romainringenbach/DeepBlue/README.md

 This is a student project made for our last year at [École Supérieure d'Ingénieurs de Rennes](https://esir.univ-rennes1.fr/en)

-Deep Blue is a video game with a an anxiety-provoking atmosphere where you pilot a sub marine in the deep sea.
+Deep Blue is a video game that create an anxiety-provoking atmosphere where you pilot a submarine in the deep sea.

 ![screenshot](https://raw.githubusercontent.com/nealith/DeepBlue/dev/capture.png)